CodedPanda/LondonWeather/README.md

 Provide actionable insights that can inform content strategy and marketing efforts.

 Data Description
-The project utilises two main data sources:
+The project utilises one main data sources:

-Weather Data: Includes daily sunshine hours and other meteorological variables such as temperature, precipitation, and wind speed, covering the period [specify date range].
+Weather Data: Includes daily sunshine hours and other meteorological variables such as temperature, precipitation, and cloud cover, covering the period [1979 to 2020].

-Consumer Engagement Data: Contains anonymised metrics related to user interaction, including page views, session duration, click-through rates, and bounce rates.

-Both datasets are synchronised by date to enable comparative and regression analyses.

 Methodology
 The analysis follows a structured approach: